 The research is clear: Depression does run in families.
 If a parent or sibling of yours has depression, you have between an 11 and 18 percent risk of developing depression, too—which is significantly higher than the average risk of 1 to 7 percent, according to the National Institute of Mental Health.
 Studies suggest several different genetic roots, including a mutation in a gene known as MTHFR—it’s been linked to other health problems, too.
 If depression runs in your family, talk to your doctor.
-And in the meantime, check out how many of these depression-fighting foods you eat regularly.
-Read what else you need to know about the depression gene.
+In the meantime, you can manage your mental health by assessing how many of these depression-fighting foods you eat regularly and learning everything else you need to know about the depression gene.

 There’s a persistent myth that eating disorders such as binge eating, night-eating syndrome, anorexia, and bulimia are a matter of choice or lifestyle.
 Decades of medical research, however, demonstrate that eating disorders are at least partly rooted in genetics.
 A study in the New England Journal of Medicine, for example, found that a flawed appetite-control gene is linked to people with obesity and binge-eating disorder, the most common eating disorder among both men and women.
 If you worry that your behavior with food may be disordered, take this National Eating Disorders self-screening.